 There are about 10 organic results that you get for a search query.
 But some SERP features are also included in these 10 results.
-F or example, 8 organic results and 2 SERP features (Images and Videos).
+For example, 8 organic results and 2 SERP features (Images and Videos).
 This is another way that you can change the ranking order and push down a negative review.
 Some examples are featured snippets, image packs, and news boxes.

 If you want to optimize your online reputation, don’t hesitate to contact me.
 I’d love to discuss your marketing strategy and help in any way I can.

 Rob Dunford is a Marketing Consultant in the Great Toronto Area with over 25 years of experience in implementing marketing plans for small businesses.